MichaelDevenport/pins/README.md

 create 2 pins to get things up and running

-(NOTE3) the application will run an error on the first pin but it will save to db, navagate to create new pin again and create a second pin, all should be good to go.
+(NOTE3) the application will run an error on the first pin build but it will save to db, navigate to create new pin again and create a second pin, all should be good to go.

 The second pin after commit active record cycle is complete will render on the pins show page along with a random pin (the first pin you created).